sggorski/sggorski/README.md

 Link to a very interesting article: [Link](https://paperswithcode.com/paper/object-recognition-as-next-token-prediction)

+Link to forked repository related to this article: [Link](https://github.com/sggorski/nxtp)

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a group project, in which we create our own game.